Cambridge-Hands-On-Science/Experiments/Experiments/Engineering/Suspension Bridge.md

 **A suspension bridge made from rope and wood that children can walk across.** - Walk across our bridge, then find out what makes it stay up.

-Last initially checked on 2024-01-09 by Jessica Trevelyan (jet81@cam.ac.uk) and double-checked on ??? by ???.
+Last initially checked on 2024-01-09 by Jessica Trevelyan (jet81@cam.ac.uk) and double-checked on 2024-02-14 by Timothy Wong (chw55@cam.ac.uk).

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->